raistmaj/xml2json/README.md

 ### Usage

-In order to make use of this program I recommend first take a look at the help output
+In order to make use of this program I recommend first to take a look at the help output

 ```sh
 $ ./umison -h